IharSha/why_so_serious/README.md

 # Stupid Dungeon Game!
-Requirements: pre-installed Python :)
+- Requirements: pre-installed Python :)
-To run the game just type in command line: python main.py.
+- To run the game just type "python main.py" in your favorite console :)
-Dungeon with treasure 0.2 ver.
+- Dungeon with treasure 0.2 ver.